Singapore investigating firms accused of selling luxury goods to North Korea

 “In respect of the two companies mentioned in the BBC report - OCN and T-Specialist – our authorities have commenced investigations into these companies.
 However, we are unable to provide additional details as investigations are ongoing.”

 Under U.N. sanctions, it has been illegal to sell luxury items to North Korea since 2006.
+Singapore suspended all commercial trade with Pyongyang in November.

 Writing by John Geddie; Editing by Michael Perry